Universal MBQC with generalised parity-phase interactions and Pauli measurements: Conclusions and further work

+Another advantage for our approach is the availability of automated tools for reasoning with, and transforming ZX-diagrams.
+The graphical proof assistant Quantomatic~\cite{kissinger2015quantomatic} makes it possible to scale calculations in the style of this paper to large and more elaborate pattern fragments, and the quantum compilation tool PyZX~\cite{pyzx,pyzxtheory}---which uses the ZX-calculus as a native intermediate representation for computations---can be straightforwardly adapted to produce ZX-based measurement patterns as a target architecture.

-\textbf{Acknowledgements}: This work is supported by the ERC under the European Union’s Seventh Framework Programme (FP7/2007-2013) / ERC grant n$^\text{o}$ 320571.
+\textbf{Acknowledgements}: This work is supported by the ERC under the European Union’s Seventh Framework Programme (FP7/2007-2013) / ERC grant n$^\text{o}$ 320571 and AFOSR grant FA2386-18-1-4028.
 The authors would like to thank Brian Tarasinksi and Martin Sepiol for useful discussions about superconducting qubits and the M\o{}lmer-S\o{}rensen interaction in ion traps, respectively.